mahkassem/express-mongo-ts/README.md

-# Express TS Starter
+# Express Mongo TS Starter

 ## Description

-This is a starter project for Express with Typescript.
+This is a starter project for Express, Mongo and Typescript.
 It includes a basic setup for a REST API.

 ## Installation